knutanders/gam_example/README.md

 # gam_example
-Example til illustrate question about GAMM on StatExchange
+Example til illustrate question about GAMM on CrossValidated